slym187/Book-Search-Engine/README.md

 Save Books: Click "Save this Book!" to save it to your personal list (requires user to be logged in).
 View Saved Books: Visit the "Saved" page to see all books you have saved.
 Delete Books: Remove any saved books from your list.

+# Features
+User Authentication: Sign up, log in, and log out functionality.
+Search for books using the Google Books API.
+Save books to a user-specific profile.
+Remove books from the saved list.
+Responsive design with React Bootstrap.

+# Technology
+Front End:

+React
+Apollo Client
+React Router
+React Bootstrap

+Back End:
+Node.js
+Express.js
+MongoDB
+GraphQL with Apollo Server

+# Deployment

+# Credit
+chatgpt

+# License
+Please refer to the LICENSE in the repo.